 The Keto diet has taken the country by a storm!
 That is because every day we are hearing about all of the benefits of the keto diet.
 The keto diet has been shown to help children on the autistic spectrum.
 Autism is a neurodevelopmental disorder.
 The diet used was a keto, gluten-free diet.
+In this article, I will discuss the keto diet and autism.

 The autism spectrum is a developmental disorder that affects the behavior, communication, and social skills of the child.
 The symptoms of autism usually develop in the first two years of the child’s life.